unahouExosite/docs/portals/README.md

 ##### Response

 * `201 Created`: Returned if the data is recorded to data source successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission record data to the data source.
+    * Returned if the caller does not have permission record data to the data source.
 * `400 Bad Request`: Returned if request body is invalid.
 * `404 Not Found`: Returned if the data sources rid is invalid.